-Trainees in Stages B and C must undertake at least one DOFS encounter each semester, ideally with their supervisor.
-Some trainees instead use the AFOEM/ANZSOM conference workplace visits to fulfill this requirement.
-This can certainly increase the scope of workplaces and industries that trainees get to see, but the nature of the visit generally doesn't provide individual trainees with the opportunity to demonstrate their skills in assessing occupational medicine problems at a workplace, and so improve their readiness for the exams.
+As a registrar in Stages B or C, you must undertake at least one DOFS encounter each semester, ideally with your supervisor.
+Some registrars instead use the AFOEM/ANZSOM conference workplace visits to fulfill this requirement.
+Such visits certainly increase the scope of workplaces and industries that you get to see, but the nature of the visit generally does not typically allow you the chance to show how well you can assess occupational medicine problems at a workplace, and so does less than you might think to ready you for your exams.

-Providing opportunities for trainees to attend workplaces can be difficult.
-Apart from actual workplace visits, we suggest you consider virtual workplace visits, pictures of workplaces and use one worksite with multiple different scenarios to enable trainees to demonstrate competence in approaching an occupational medicine problem in a workplace.
-Another resource is You Tube.
+Some registrars find it hard to get to workplaces.
+Apart from actual workplace visits, we suggest you and your supervisor consider virtual workplace visits, pictures of workplaces, and use one worksite with multiple different scenarios to help you show competence to approach an occupational medicine problem in a workplace.
+Another resource is YouTube.
 There are many good videos of processes.
-These could be observed with you and discussed using your trainee's frameworks.
+These could be observed by you and your supervisor and discussed using your frameworks.

-Encourage trainees to attend the workplaces of their injured workers as much as possible.
-They may need to do this in their own time and with no remuneration as part of their training - although there are WorkCover billing codes for this.
-Discuss the purpose of the visit with the trainee to maximise its value to the trainee, injured worker and employer.
-As a supervisor you may not be able to attend all of the workplace visits but you can discuss them with your trainee.
+Try to attend the workplaces of your injured workers as much as possible.
+You may need to do this in your own time and with no remuneration as part of your training - although there are WorkCover billing codes for this.
+Discuss the purpose of the visit with your supervisor to maximise its value to you, to the injured worker and to the employer.
+Your supervisor may not be able to attend all of the workplace visits but can discuss them with you.